jyam11/etch-a-sketch/readme.md

-This is for the odin project
+This project was apart of the etch-a-sketch project for the Odin Project foundations course.